isomerpages/moe-angmokiosec/_curriculum/CCE & Pupil Well Being/Sexuality Education.md

 i.
 Love and respect yourself as you love and respect others; <br>
 ii.
 Build positive relationships based on love and respect (which are the foundation for strong families); <br>
 iii.
 Make responsible decisions for yourself, your family and society; and <br>
 iv.
-Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
+Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies. <br>
     Casual sex can harm and hurt you and your loved ones.